 Each year we offer Festival traineeships to at least two (more usually four or five) graduates who are keen to build a career in Arts Administration.

-BREMF Trainees commit to 10-15 hours per week computer based work from home as well as attending at least 8 Festival events in Brighton between 27th October and 12th November 2017.
+BREMF Trainees commit to 10-15 hours per week computer based work from home as well as attending at least 8 Festival events in Brighton during the Festival period in October - November.
 The placement includes experience of marketing, project management, development, production and concert management.

 The BREMF Festival Trainee programme provides support with preparing with future job applications in the classical music sector, as well as giving trainees practical hands-on experience and lots of opportunities to get involved with the Festival.
 Unusually, BREMF trainees commit to only 10-15 hours per week, arranged flexibly to suit your schedule, plus weekends and evenings at Festival events, making a Festival Traineeship easily compatible with other paid work, and accessible to those who can't afford to take on a full-time internship placement.
 Travel expenses and a meal allowance are provided.